At Townsville Grammar School, the study of Modern Languages focuses on the communicative function of the languages in a cultural context.

 Effective participation in foreign language courses offers students the potential to acquire knowledge and skills to communicate at a basic level in a foreign language, and to extend an understanding of the diversity of linguistic and cultural differences.

 Languages offered at Townsville Grammar School to students from Years 7 to 12 are:

-TGS also offers the subject of Ab Initio Spanish as part of the International Baccalaureate Diploma Programme for Year 11 and 12.
+Townsville Grammar School also offers Ab Initio Spanish as part of the International Baccalaureate Diploma Programme for Year 11 and 12.

-Students at Townsville Grammar School begin their Modern Languages studies in Year 7 and are able to continue their language studies through to Year 12 if they so wish.
+Students at Townsville Grammar School begin their Modern Languages studies in Year 7 and are able to continue their language studies through to Year 12.

 Students of French, Italian and Japanese participate in regional speech competitions throughout the year, providing an opportunity for individual students to perform in a public forum.